baray-io/baray-js/README.md

 # Baray JS Payment Library

-A JavaScript/TypeScript library for integrating Baray payment gateway into your web applications.
+A JavaScript/TypeScript library for integrating Baray API into your web applications.
 This library provides both client-side (browser) and server-side (Node.js) functionality for handling payments.

 ## Features